codefromhezad/Path/README.md

 This method *must* either :
 * return false and/or null if no intersection occurs or
-* return an object returning necessary informations for the engine.
-This object _must_ follow this format :
+* return an object containing at least the next informations :
 ```javascript
 {
 	status: INTERSECT_OK | INTERSECT_INNER,